chimera-linux/chimera-linux.github.io/about/index.md

 architectures as well as compile regular packages for them (however, native builds are encouraged, as cross-builds do not provide the same guarantees and not everything cross-compiles cleanly).

+Repositories will be expanded as needed over time with support for new CPU architectures.
+Current plans include big-endian POWER.